-The Society's accreditation criteria must be evident in programme learning outcomes (LOs).
+The Society's Accreditation criteria must be evident in programme learning outcomes (LOs).
 Unless otherwise indicated, it will be assumed that all programme LOs must be achieved by a student in order to graduate with the award.
 Generic regulations, and where necessary programme-specific regulations, must ensure that all students graduating with an accredited degree have achieved these outcomes.
 Compensation, where permitted within the regulations of the University, must only be applied if, and when, the relevant LOs are achieved in an alternative, passed module(s) covering the same LO(s).
 Compensation cannot be applied if a programme LO is identified specifically and uniquely with a single module and consequently assessed only once.
-Specifically, compensation cannot be applied to the capstone experience.
+For example, compensation cannot be applied to the capstone experience in BSc Honours degrees.